Open E. H. Butler Library Homepage in another browser window to work through this tutorial side by side.

 Locate the Publication Date limiter section.
 You may need to scroll down the page a bit.

-Use the slider, calendar icon, or type the appropriate year(s) to limit your results to articles published in the last five years.
+Type the appropriate year(s) to limit your results to articles published in the last five years.
+Make sure to click Refine.

 How many articles appear in your results now?